Norfolk software tool could be used in fight against coronavirus

 A online tool developed by a Norfolk tech firm could soon be used in the fight against coronavirus.

-North Walsham-based Engage Health Systems is set to release an internet-based consultation system called Engage Consult within the next few weeks.
+North Walsham-based Engage Health Systems is has released an internet-based consultation system called Engage Consult, which is already being used across 300 practices across the country.

 Mr Wong, 44, said funding for the tool was announced in 2018, so it could potentially be used at each of the 7,500+ surgeries in England.